Which cruise lines offer the best loyalty programs? Are they worth it? Should I only cruise with one cruise line or try all of them?

 With more new ships coming out all the time and great deals being offered all across the board, it makes sense to try out different lines before you commit to one if you really are set on utilizing a company’s loyalty program as much as possible.

 While the perks can be nice features to your cruise, many of them require a vast number of cruises before they really make a difference.
 And with some cruise lines like Carnival and Royal Caribbean allowing you to pay extra to receive some perks like priority boarding and embarkation, you can benefit from VIP status a lot earlier.
+The cross-brand matching in the Royal Caribbean Group and MSC’s generous status match program also give you more flexibility than ever.

-Note: This article was updated on May 3, 2025.
+Note: This article was updated in April 2026.

 Looking for the Best Cruise Deals?